 Risotto can be a side dish or your main course.
 This recipe is vegetarian is lovely paired with a crisp salad like Garden Salad with Orange Vinaigrette or Crisp Apple Celery Salad.
-If you'd like to make this your side dish, try Miso Baked Salmon or Chicken With Lemon Herb Marinade.
+If you'd like to make this your side dish, try Miso Baked Salmon or Nicoise Salad with Fresh Tuna for a main dish.

 How To Grow Your Own Asparagus